 About Liz Worthy

-I hold a bachelor’s degree in neuroscience from Trinity College in Hartford, Connecticut.
-As an artist, I continue to be inspired by the scientific pursuit of how we experience life through our five senses.
+I have a Bachelor’s degree in Neuroscience from Trinity College in Hartford, Connecticut.
+As an artist, I am continually inspired by the scientific study of how we perceive the world through our senses.

 Thank you for stopping by!